DanielCarpenter/chessgame/README.md

 `put-your-code-here`

 ## Features
-List of features ready and TODOs for future development
+List of features ready and TODOs for future development:
-* Awesome feature 1
+* Easy Invitation: Our game will allow you to easily invite your friends to a game of chess.
+This feature will finally allow you to easily play with your friends stuck in quarantine.
-* Awesome feature 2
+* Consistent UI: Chessgame looks great on both the browser and on mobile.
+This means you will be able to take your chess game with you wherever you go.
-* Awesome feature 3
+* Challenging AI: Chessgame provides an AI that will challenge your chess skills.
+Don't cry if you have no one to play with :(, with the AI, friends aren't needed.

 To-do list:
 * Wow improvement to be done 1
 * Wow improvement to be done 2

 ## Status
-Project is: _in progress_, _finished_, _no longer continue_ and why?
+Project is: _in progress_

 ## Inspiration
 Add here credits.
 Project inspired by..., based on...